mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

 # About DC/OS 1.12

 DC/OS 1.12 includes many new features and capabilities.
-The key features and enhancement focus on:
+The key features and enhancements focus on:
 - Mesosphere Kubernetes engine
 - Mesosphere Jupyter service
 - Observability and metrics